 Two excellent 2-in-1s, but the Spectre x360 13 wins out

 Dell’s XPS 13 2-in-1 is an excellent convertible 2-in-1 that looks great, runs fast, and has excellent display options.
 But HP’s newest Spectre x360 13 is simply more cohesively designed and offers a difficult choice between awesome battery life and the best display you can buy on a 13-inch laptop.
-The HP wins a very difficult battle, and does it for less cost.
+The HP wins a difficult battle and does it for less money.

 - Dell XPS 13 vs. HP Spectre x360 13